Green Card vs. U.S. Citizenship: Reasons to Naturalize

 Introduction to Naturalization

-Some lawful permanent residents (LPRs) choose to remain LPRs forever, but others find the benefits of U.S. citizenship appealing and choose to naturalize when eligible.
+Some lawful permanent residents (LPRs), including former F1 visa holders, choose to remain LPRs forever, but others find the benefits of U.S. citizenship appealing and choose to naturalize when eligible, especially when weighing green card vs visa vs citizenship.
 U.S. Citizenship and Immigration Services (USCIS) defines naturalization as the process by which U.S. citizenship is granted to an LPR after meeting the requirements established by Congress and the law.
 The two most common motivations for LPRs to naturalize are: (1) as a U.S. citizen, you cannot be deported or removed: and (2) you are entitled to a U.S. passport that enables you to enter many countries without a visa.
 As a U.S. citizen, you are not subject to U.S. travel bans, cannot be denied entry in the U.S., and cannot be removed or deported.
 Becoming a U.S. citizen offers many immigrants security and stability, as they need not worry about their immigration status anymore.

 Eligibility Requirements